The Panel imposed a new forfeiture rule in direct, irreconcilable conflict with Amada.

 "[B]oth efficiency, and fairness to one's adversary, militate in favor of requiring a movant's opening brief [to serve as] a conclusive statement of its position."

 Finally, the Panel's rule creates serious practical difficulties for trial courts and litigants.
-C.R.C.P.
-121 generally disfavors surreplies and permits them only with leave of court, and motions to strike evidentiary submissions at the summary‑judgment stage are likewise committed to judicial discretion.
+Uncodified motions to strike evidentiary submissions at the summary‑judgment stage are committed to judicial discretion.
 Conditioning preservation of a Wallman/Amada objection on a non‑movant's success in obtaining such discretionary relief shifts the burden of enforcing Rule 56's structure from the offending party to the party that has already been disadvantaged by the reply‑only submission.
-This Court should clarify that the prohibition on reply‑brief ambush is a limitation on what may support summary judgment in the first place—not a privilege forfeited by failing to pursue disfavored motions.
+This Court should clarify that the prohibition on reply‑brief ambush is a limitation on what may support summary judgment in the first place—not a privilege forfeited by failing to pursue a discretionary motion.

 In appellate practice, rules that operate this way tend to function as traps for unrepresented or resource‑constrained litigants rather than as neutral case‑management tools.